-The groups aim to provide support for inmates exploring their sexuality, gender identity and sexual orientation and educate and raise awareness about issues faced by the LGBTQ2S community and their friends and supporters both in the institlution and the broader community, while also educating inmates about safe sex, STI’s and other health issues.
+The groups aim to provide support for inmates exploring their sexuality, gender identity and sexual orientation.
+They also hope to educate and raise awareness about issues faced by the LGBTQ2S community and their friends and supporters, both in the institution and the broader community, while also educating inmates about safe sex, STIs and other health issues.

 “One of the goals is to prevent suicides, because when these things are left unaddressed there is a loss of hope, and a lack of compassion,” said Love-Jolicoeur.
 “But people are leaving from our groups feeling elevated and happy and they’re talking about successes within the walls because they are being recognised.
 It’s decreasing suicide.
 People’s mental health is improving and behaviour is less corrosive.
 Some have been in prison for 20 years – they just want to talk.”

 “I discovered a part of myself I never knew about.
 I discovered a strength inside I didn’t know I possessed . . . knowing this group is here for many of the guys who need a safe place, who need to know they are not alone.”
 Original Attendee